dannyhkim/the-shoppies/README.md

 - CSS
 - Sketch

+## Process
+To develop a rough design of the platform, I used Sketch to brainstorm component placement, design, fonts, and styling.
 I used React in order to develop the various UI components to be displayed to the user based on different states.
 In hand with React, I used Redux and developed action creators, reducers, and action types to better manage the app's movie and nomination states.
-To develop a rough design of the platform, I used Sketch to brainstorm component placement, design, and styling.
+For the implementation of the design I used CSS and a CSS framework called MDBootstrap for React to leverage layout responsiveness and components.
+For animations of the loading, adding, and deleting, I used MDBootstrap and React Transition Group.
+For nomination list storage persistence when the user leaves the page, I used `localStorage` to store an array of the nominations in the browser.